boomshankerx/proxmox-truenas/README.md

 # ** **BETA** ** Custom Storage Plugin with full API support for TrueNAS 25.10

-Included in this repo is an alpha version of a Custom Storage Plugin that uses the newly improved API support in TrueNAS 25.10 which is currently in early stages of testing.
+Included in this repo is a beta version of a Custom Storage Plugin that uses the newly improved API support in TrueNAS 25.10 which is currently in early stages of testing.

 **BOTH PLUGINS CANNOT BE INSTALLED AT THE SAME TIME**